The Leikr GPS Sportswatch is most suited to runners and cyclists, but can also work for other types of endurance athletes

 One saving grace is that since the Leikr's release, the company has been committed to coming out with updates to improve the watch's software.

-The device's battery is probably one of its biggest drawbacks.
+is probably one of its biggest drawbacks.
 It only lasts a few hours when in use.
 It's simply not enough to last through the average marathoners race.
 Because of this, it's not really a good watch for most endurance athletes.
 You'll probably end up constantly having to charge it.
 For those who are running shorter distances, a map function is a bit frivolous since training likely won't take you too far from home.

 - Tracks various activities (run, bike, etc.)